MicrosoftDocs/win32/desktop-src/DirectShow/cbasedispatch.md

 ---
-Description: 'The CBaseDispatch class is a base class for implementing the IDispatch interface in a DirectShow filter.' ms.assetid: '33a989be-d059-4ad7-99f8-715c55a128a2'
+Description: The CBaseDispatch class is a base class for implementing the IDispatch interface in a DirectShow filter. ms.assetid: 33a989be-d059-4ad7-99f8-715c55a128a2
 title: CBaseDispatch class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseDispatch class